 The new 17th and 18th holes at Wetherby Golf Club have now opened for play, designed by Gaunt Golf Design and built by NLS Contracts Ltd. This has enabled the course to have a dramatic par-5 finishing hole in close proximity to the clubhouse, with a view from the terrace stretching from green to tee.

-Back in the early 2000’s Wetherby GC acquired some additional land and redesigned six holes of the golf course alongside the River Wharfe.
-These holes were reasonably well received, but the new course layout seemed slightly ‘unfinished’ – as it left golfers playing the 18th to the old first green, about 250 yards from the clubhouse, which didn’t give the kind of quality golfing experience that Wetherby GC felt it should offer.
-Since 2010, Wetherby has been successful in recruiting new members and has consistently generated more income than it has spent, so the club’s green committee felt it could afford to look again at the 17th hole and, more importantly, the 18th hole, and brought in Jonathan to advise.
+The project is the final stage of a project which started in the early 2000’s, when the club acquired some additional land and redesigned six holes of the golf course alongside the River Wharfe.
+These holes were reasonably well received, but the new course layout seemed slightly ‘unfinished’ – as it left golfers playing the 18th hole to the old first green, about 250 yards from the clubhouse, which didn’t give the kind of quality golfing experience that this highly regarded Yorkshire club felt it should offer.
+Since 2010, the club has been successful in recruiting new members and has consistently generated more income than it has spent, so the club’s green committee felt it could afford to look again at the 17th hole and, more importantly, the 18th hole, and brought in Jonathan to advise.

-The new 18th hole is a 550 yard par five and it meanders down a valley along the side of the railway embankment to a theatre-style green, 40 yards in front of the clubhouse.
-This is something the club had always wanted to achieve since the new holes had been built in the early 2000’s.
-The new 18th will give Wetherby a much more satisfying and high-quality finishing experience.
-There’s a good variety of hazards on the hole too, ideal for the 18th – with a pond around driving distance, and a stream that cuts across the fairway.
-A break was created in the railway embankment to provide new dramatic views of the 1st hole from the clubhouse, which was an added bonus.
+The new 18th hole will give the course a much more satisfying and high-quality finishing experience.
+There’s a good variety of hazards on the hole too, ideal for the 18th – with a pond around driving distance, and a stream that cuts across the fairway at an oblique angle.
+A break was created in the railway embankment to provide new dramatic views of the 1st hole from the clubhouse, which has been an added bonus of the imaginative design.